 Cederberg has limited long-term landfill capacity and the West Coast District Municipality's Waste Disposal Strategy of 2001 has identified a regional landfill to be identified to serve Cederberg Municipality.

 The expenditure required to address these challenges will inevitably always exceed available funding; hence difficult choices have to be made in relation to tariff increases and balancing expenditures against realistically anticipated revenues.
-Therefore, the Refuse Tariff has been increased with 15% to create a reserve for this project.

 SEWERAGE